-Solar Energy Conversion, Organic Photovoltaics, Artificial Photosynthesis, Dendrimer synthesis, Electron-Transfer Reactions, Time-Resolved Laser Spectroscopy, Single Molecule Spectroscopy, Photophysics and Photochemistry.
+Solar Energy Conversion, Organic Photovoltaics, Artificial Photosynthesis, Porphyrin Synthesis and Spectroscopy, Self-Assembly, Photodynamic Therapy, Dendrimer synthesis, Electron-Transfer Reactions, Time-Resolved Laser Spectroscopy, Photophysics and Photochemistry.

-My group combines synthetic chemistry with ultrafast laser spectroscopy and single molecule spectroscopy to study the electronic properties of molecules, polymers, and materials.
-All of our work involves understanding these electronic properties from a physical organic and materials point of view.
-The properties of both molecules and supramolecular assemblies (i.e., photovoltaic devices) are directly affected by structure.
+My group combines synthetic chemistry with ultrafast laser spectroscopy to study the electronic properties of molecules, self-assembled materials, and polymers.
+The properties of both molecules and, in particular, supramolecular assemblies are strongly influenced by subtle changes in structure.
+Our work involves understanding these electronic properties from a physical organic and materials point of view.

 Synthesis and Ultrafast Time-Resolved Spectroscopy of Organic Photovoltaics

 Photovoltaic devices (PDs) are designed to convert solar energy into electricity.
 Our research on organic PDs is focused on developing new paradigms in PD design by synthesizing self-assembled electron-donor and electron-acceptor arrays.
 We use ultrafast laser spectroscopy on the femtosecond and picosecond time scales to study energy and electron transfer in these compounds.
 The results from these experiments are translated into preparing new organic PDs.

 Electron- and Energy-Transfer in Self-Assembled Materials